 The picture above shows the jumper on an exposed circuit before it is fitted into the module frame.
 In most cases a drill hole is made in the frame to allow changing the jumper settings even on an encapsulated module.

-These address settings do not apply to the controller modules, which are always set by design to address 0.
-They can be placed at any position in the rack, and work equally with first-generation and second-generation racks.
+Controller modules have different address rules: they are always addressed at address 0.
+Physically they can be placed at any position in the rack.
+Any controller module would work equally with first-generation and second-generation racks.

 These enhanced controller modules are intended for set-ups which use multiple racks, helping the user identify the correct rack to control.
 Set-ups with multiple racks may be needed in case of exceeding the available 12 slots in a single rack or exceeding the battery capacity of a single rack (e,g, when using power-hungry modules such as S5k or D5b/D5c).
 It may also happen when separating DC/RF racks or isolated/non-isolated racks as part of the experimental set-up.